borntofrappe/flutter-beginners-tutorial/README.md

 });
 ```

-The `Duration` global allows to specify a duration with a specific time.
+The `Duration` global specifies a duration with a specific time.

 In the snippet the print statement is run after 3 seconds.
 In those seconds, however, the application continues.